-In this study, we scored consultants on 4 different consultant profiles:
+In this study, we scored consultants on 4 different problem profiles:

-As we learned more about each of these profiles, we identified that there are different types of pressures pushing on each of the 4 consulting profiles.
+As we learned more about each of these profiles, we identified that there are different types of pressures pushing on each of the 4 problem profiles.

 Imposters are more likely to suffer under situational pressures.
 For example, Covid-19 dried up budgets for external vendors.
 Because of this, consultants had to work harder to capture revenue wherever they could-even if it wasn't their specialization.
-As a result, consultants felt like "imposters" when they were being paid for services they didn't normally specialize in.
+Because of this, consultants felt like "imposters" when they were being paid for services they didn't normally specialize in.